dave325/dsolBooking/wordpress/wp-content/plugins/wpforms-lite/readme.txt

 * <a href="https://optinmonster.com/" rel="friend" title="OptinMonster">OptinMonster</a> - Get More Email Subscribers with the most popular conversion optimization plugin for WordPress.
 * <a href="https://www.monsterinsights.com/" rel="friend" title="MonsterInsights">MonsterInsights</a> - See the Stats that Matter and Grow Your Business with Confidence.
 Best Google Analytics Plugin for WordPress.
 * <a href="https://www.seedprod.com/" rel="friend" title="SeedProd">SeedProd</a> - Jumpstart your website with the #1 Coming Soon & Maintenance Mode Plugin for WordPress.
-* <a href="https://wordpress.org/plugins/wp-mail-smtp/">WP Mail SMTP</a> - Improve email deliverability for your contact form with the most popular SMTP plugin for WordPress.
+* <a href="https://wpmailsmtp.com">WP Mail SMTP</a> - Improve email deliverability for your contact form with the most popular SMTP plugin for WordPress.
+* <a href="https://rafflepress.com/">RafflePress</a> - Best WordPress giveaway and contest plugin.

 Visit <a href="http://www.wpbeginner.com/" rel="friend" title="WPBeginner">WPBeginner</a> to learn from our <a href="http://www.wpbeginner.com/category/wp-tutorials/" rel="friend" title="WordPress Tutorials">WordPress Tutorials</a> and find out about other <a href="http://www.wpbeginner.com/category/plugins/" rel="friend" title="Best WordPress Plugins">best WordPress plugins</a>.